-TortoiseSVN your repository tool
+TortoiseSVN, your repository tool

-And then in this folder create three additional folders named branch, tags and trunk.
+And then, in this folder, create three additional folders named branch, tags, and trunk.
 You should see this in Repo-browser:

 Using Working Copy

-Simple actions required in working copy
+Simple actions required in the working copy

 There are some rules you need to follow when working with the working copy.
 Since working copy now holds some hidden information (in